Locations

 Location & Permits

 The CPL is a Class I Landfill located at Mile 98.5 Sterling Highway, 2.5 miles south of Soldotna, in Sec.
 12 and 13, T4N, R11W, S.M., AK.
-The CPL is required by ADEC regulations to have multiple permits: Solid Waste Disposal and AK Pollution, Discharge & Elimination.
+The CPL is required by ADEC regulations to have two (2) permits - Solid Waste Disposal and AK Pollution, Discharge & Elimination.

 Background

-The landfill was established in 1969 and operated by the City of Soldotna until 1974 when the Borough assumed solid waste control.
-In 1990 the Borough Assembly adopted a Resolution designating the site as a regional landfill.
+The landfill was established in 1969 and operated by the City of Soldotna until 1974 when the KPB assumed boroughwide solid waste authority.
+In 1990 the KPB Assembly adopted a Resolution designating the site as a regional landfill.
 Shortly thereafter, properties adjacent to the existing landfill were acquired to assure that a development and operational area would be available for at least thirty years.
-Subsequently, the Kenai and Seward Landfills closed, Transfer Facilities were upgraded and waste from all areas along the road system (except Homer) was routed to Soldotna.
+Since then, the Homer, Kenai, and Seward Landfills have closed and the Transfer Facilities and Sites consolidated, constructed, and upgraded.
+Wastes from all areas along the KPB road system are now routed to Soldotna.

-The construction of a 13,000 square foot baling facility along with major site improvements were completed in 1992.
-The first of a series of lined landfill cells was constructed in 2005.
-Operations transitioned from baling to loose fill of MSW in the first lined cell.
-The original landfill area reached capacity in 2006.
-It was closed with a geosynthetic clay liner and geocomposite, topsoil and seeded in 2007.
+The construction of a 13,000 square foot baling facility along with major site improvements was completed in 1992.
+The first in a series of lined landfill cells was constructed in 2005.
+Operations transitioned from baling to loose-fill of MSW in the first lined cell in 2006.
+The original unlined landfill was closed with a geosynthetic clay geocomposite liner system in 2007.

-CPL serves all municipalities and unincorporated communities located on the Kenai Peninsula road system.
-An estimated 98% of the Borough population is served by this landfill.
+The CPL serves all municipalities and unincorporated communities located on the KPB road system.
+An estimated 98% of the KPB population is served by this landfill.

 Construction

 Federal and State regulations require liner installation and extensive environmental controls with any new or expanded landfill.
-To address these requirements, improvements were constructed at the CPL from 2003-2011. $12,000,000 in General Obligation Bonds funded the construction in 2 Phases for two cells.
+To address these requirements, improvements were constructed at the CPL from 2003-2011. $12,000,000 in General Obligation Bonds funded the construction in 2 Phases for two (2) cells including construction of the 9.3-acre Cell 1 and 4.88-acre Cell 2.
+Related improvements included a leachate collection system (lagoon, tank, loading station, heat trace, and recirculation), gas collection system, stormwater lagoon, mechanical/pump building, fencing, parking pads, and roads.

 Operations